How Social Security Disability Claims Work

 - File a new claim.
 If your claim is denied or you lose your appeal, you can abandon that case and file a new one.
 This would require you to submit a new SSD application with the SSA.
 If the condition of your impairment has become worse, you may have a better chance of being approved upon initial application if you file a new claim.

 It’s important to work with an attorney to navigate the appeals process after a denied disability claim.
 The information you need to provide the SSA must be thorough and should include legal arguments in your favor.
 Attorney Gary Brown has worked with countless clients who have faced a denied disability claim.
 He will listen to your situation and help you file a successful appeal.
-Call Disability Attorney Services, LLC to begin the appeals process.
+Call Mr. Brown’s Charlotte office at 888-683-8437 or email him here to begin the appeals process with a free initial consultation.